 If you have ever sat in front of a computer, it’s more than likely you have made your way over to google.com.
-And for our Digital Marketing school it is almost certain that our students have spent countless hours on the Google search engine.
-If you’ve ever researched your favorite musician, actor, looked up what a certain combination of various illness symptoms could mean, you have undoubtedly spent time clicking through Google’s numerous web pages and articles.
+And for our Digital Marketing school it is almost certain that our students have spent countless hours on the Google search engine results page (SERPs).
+If you’ve ever researched your favorite musician, actor, looked up what a certain illness symptoms could mean, or searched for help working out a homework problem, you have undoubtedly spent time clicking through Google’s numerous web pages and links to articles.

 September 27, 2017 will mark the 19th anniversary of Google’s creation!
 Every year, Google celebrates its birthday with a celebratory doodle on its home page!
 While there has been some debate over the exact date of the company’s founding, September 27th has generally been accepted as the official birthday.